 - Obtain an authorization file for the machine on which you're installing ArcGIS for Server.

-- Navigate to the directory where the ArcGIS for Server tar file was uncompressed, or insert the ArcGIS for Server media into the appropriate drive and browse for Setup to launch the setup program.
+- Browse to the downloaded folder containing the ArcGIS for Server setup or insert the ArcGIS for Server media into the appropriate drive to automatically launch the setup program.

 How to install ArcGIS for Server

 The ArcGIS for Server setup program should launch automatically after the download has completed.
 If the ArcGIS for Server setup program does not launch automatically, browse to the location of the downloaded setup files and double-click Setup.exe.

 During the installation, read the license agreement and accept it, or exit if you do not agree with the terms.